ecmnet/MAVGCL/README.md

 - Display of  key-figures during and after recording (with 'Replay')
 - XY Analysis for selected key-figures
 - MAVLink inspector (reporting raw MAVlink messages)
-- MAVLinkShell provides NutShell over MAVLink
+- MAVLinkShell provides NutShell over MAVLink (Console)
 - Easy to use parameter editor and In-Flight-Tuning-Widget
 - Map viewer of global position and raw gps data with option to record path (cached)
 - Offline-mode: Import of key-figures from PX4Log/ULog (file or last log from device via WiFi)